 Size of qualification

-This Level 3 NVQ Diploma qualification has a minimum credit value of 40.
+This Level 2 NVQ Certificate in Customer Service has a minimum credit value of 28.

-Please read our Level 3 NVQ Diploma Business and Administration Qualification Structure page to find out how these credits must be achieved through a combination of mandatory and optional credits
+Please read our Level 2 NVQ Certificate Customer Service Qualification Structure page to find out about how these credits must be achieved through a combination of mandatory and optional credits.

 To register for this qualification you need to complete a pre-registration assessment questionnaire and a registration agreement form.
 These prompt you to consider all the aspects involved in undertaking a supported distance learning qualification and to seek permission from your organisation to collect evidence in the workplace.
 To find out more about registering please click here ‘How to Register’

 To achieve this qualification you will work through a series of 8 modules.
 Each module is structured with set activities to enable you to:

 - Gather evidence for the qualification